chuckyang123/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The student with the nusnetid does not exist.
+The student with the NUSNET ID does not exist.
     * 2a1.
 System shows error message.

       Use case ends.